dexterio200/movie-explorer/README.md

 A web app for movie lovers.

+## Features

+- You can surf through a list of in-theater, popular, and top-rated movies.
+- You can find in movie details information about the overview, release date, budget, revenue, average rating score, reviews (if any), and similar movies that you might be interested in.
+- If there is a movie trailer's link, you can watch the trailer on Youtube.
+- You can find your movies via search bar.

 ## Technologies

 This app is built with [React](https://reactjs.org) (hooks).
 The data is constantly updated and fetched from the [The Movie Database API](https://developers.themoviedb.org/3).